fbpx

-Traders especially new traders must always be aware of the fact that Option involve risk and are not suitable for all investors.
+Traders and especially new traders must always be aware of the fact that Option involve risk and are not suitable for all investors.
 Please keep this in mind, when you begin to put on trades.

 Now, with that in mind, it’s important to know that one of the big draws for investors looking to trade options is the margin relief offered when trading such products.
 Sounds simple.
 Right?
 So, how do we put this in a workable context?